FMeXtra/VuCAST vs. HD Radio

 FMeXtra ROI

 In effect we’re discussing energy/bit, which translates into energy/revenue for broadcasters.
-The most typical mode FMeXtra would be used in, in my opinion would be the mode preserving FM analog stereo and RDS, while precluding analog SCA.
+The most typical mode FMeXtra would be used in would be the mode preserving FM analog stereo and RDS, while precluding analog SCA.
 Thus, 62.5-98.5 kHz baseband in the lu;rds mode yielding 48 kbps, which could be split into 4 audio streams of low mono fidelity or 2 streams of medium fidelity or 1 stream of good fidelity (not quite high fidelity).

 In comparison, HD Radio offers 96-120 kbps in hybrid and extended hybrid modes respectively.
 WCSP in Washington, D.C. with 4 digital subchannels has good audio quality.
 Music stations with 2 digital subchannels generally have good music audio quality, particularly as compared to the high artifacts of the old codecs used by Sirius XM SDARS satellite radio.